Rahul Bajaj hangs up boots as Bajaj Auto boss, Niraj Bajaj to take over | Business

 The non-executive chairman of the Pune-based two and three-wheeler maker has tendered his resignation which would come into effect from close of business hours on April 30, 2021, Bajaj Auto said in a regulatory filing.

-In place of Rahul Bajaj, the company has appointed Niraj Bajaj as Chairman with effect from May 1, 2021, it added.
+In place of Rahul Bajaj, the company has appointed Niraj Bajaj, 67, as Chairman with effect from May 1, 2021, it added.

+A cousin of Rahul Bajaj, Niraj's career spans more than 25 years.
+After doing a short stint at Bajaj Auto and Bajaj Electricals, he has been associated with Mukand Ltd, in various positions and is now its Chairman and Managing Director.

+Besides Bajaj Auto, he is also on the Board of Bajaj Allianz Life and General Insurance Co Ltd, Bachhraj & Company, Jamnalal Sons and various other Bajaj Group companies.

 Rahul Bajaj would continue as Chairman Emeritus of the company for a term of five years with effect from May 1, 2021.

+His son Rajiv Bajaj is the Managing Director while Madhur Bajaj (Rahul's cousin) continues as Vice Chairman of the company.

-As a non-executive Chairman of the company, he has been at the helm of the company since 1972 and the group for five decades.
+As a non-executive Chairman of the company, Rahul Bajaj has been at the helm of the company since 1972 and the group for five decades.

 Considering his age, 83, he has tendered his resignation as non-executive director and Chairman, the filing said.